Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

-The subscription economy has changed behaviors.
-The subscription economy impacts our personal and professional worlds in profound ways.
-From beauty products and clothes to food, music, and razors, there is a service to subscribe to almost anything in our personal lives.
-Subscriptions do not stop in the professional world either.
+The subscription economy has changed behavior and it impacts our personal and professional worlds in profound ways.
+From beauty products and clothes to food, music, and razors, there is a service to subscribe to almost anything.

-The shift to the Cloud is leading to subscriptions being purchased by more and different departments.
-Unfortunately, the ease of purchase makes it harder than ever for the enterprise to successfully manage the growing number of subscriptions and providers.
+On the business side, the shift to the Cloud is leading to subscriptions being purchased by more and different departments.
+Unfortunately, the ease of purchase makes it harder for businesses to manage the growing number of subscriptions and providers successfully.

-These trends are creating a number of common challenges in the enterprise, including:
+These trends are creating several common challenges in the enterprise, including:

 Managing SaaS Presents Strategic Opportunities

 The shift to the Cloud also presents organizations with a new model for how software can be deployed and used.
 With easy access and few requirements, SaaS makes it easy for businesses to get the tools they need quickly.

 New SaaS tools can be adopted faster – while new tools can be offboarded with ease – creating the opportunity to spur innovation and organize resources with best-in-class tools.